darkshadowlho/dirknive/README.md

 ```
 -f [name_folder] => name of folder, the default value is base path of source folder
 -n [num_char_folder] => number of character after name folder.
+--dont_write_txt => if you dont want to write text file that containing list operation.
 --dont_keep_structure => if you want all file doesn't have root folder.
 ```